 However, unlike Doctors, Engineers or Lawyers, etc ICAI has a complete right to take back the CA degree if one has found not following his Ethics and Principals.

 In order to become a Chartered Accountant, one must possess impressive analytical skills as it is a profession where you have to play with numbers.

 What is ACCA?

-ACCA stands for Association of Chartered Certified Accountants, which was originated from London and mainly focuses on Accounting and Finance.
+ACCA stands for the Association of Chartered Certified Accountants, which was originated from London and mainly focuses on Accounting and Finance.
 This course has been recognized in 180 countries throughout the world but mainly in the UK and European countries which means that you can join a Chartered Firm or successfully built your career as a finance professional after completing ACCA in such 180 countries.
 Although, if you are dreaming to do the audit and attestation work in India, CA is the only option.

-ACCA course has been organized by ACCA (Association of Chartered Certified Accountants) UK professional body and it is also considered easier than Chartered Accountancy.
+ACCA course has been organized by the ACCA (Association of Chartered Certified Accountants) UK professional body and it is also considered easier than Chartered Accountancy.

 Comparative Analysis of CA and ACCA –